-Hot Water Heaters: Many odor complaints may be traced to the home's hot water heater.
-Remember to follow manufacturer's instructions and flush hot water heaters regularly.
+• Hot Water Heaters: Many odor complaints may be traced to

-This will flush out any sediments that may have accumulated, provide good water turnover to maximize water quality, and help keep your unit in good working order.

-Point of Use or Home Water Filtration Units: Be vigilant in changing or cleaning any filters or media on your home units.
-Always follow the manufacturers instructions.
-Remember, maintained filters can deliver very poor quality water.
+- the home's hot water heater.
+Remember to follow manu- - facturer's instructions and flush hot water heaters regularly. - This will flush out any sediments that may have - accumulated, provide good water turnover to maximize - water quality, and help keep your unit in good working order. - Point of Use or Home Water Filtration Units: Be vigilant in - changing or cleaning any filters or media on your home units. - Always follow the manufacturers instructions.
+Remember, - the water is only as clean as the filter allows.
+Improperly - maintained filters can deliver very poor quality water.